lshdlut/mujoco-wasm-play/PLAY_SIMULATE_AUDIT.md

 ## Open Questions
 - Is dropping legacy ABI support acceptable (forge 3.3.7+ only)?
-- Should scene_snapshot debug export remain, or move under a build-time/debug-only gate?
 - Confirm the must-keep web UI features from the list above.